Aseman-Land/libqtelegram-aseman-edition/README.md

 # libqtelegram-aseman-edition
+Most powerfull telegram library that created using C++ and Qt.
+It's free and opensource and released under the GPLv3 license.
 It's a fork of libqtelegram by Aseman Team which is porting to windows and mac alongside linux support.
-It's also build using qmake instead of cmake.

 ### [Developer Documents](documents/start.md)